Skip to contents

 Creating frames

 • frames_graph() creates moveVis frames displaying movement-environment interaction graphs.
-Frames can be individually plotted using ggplot2, modified individually or as a whole using add*() functions, or animated using animate_frames().
+Frames can be viewed or modified individually and animated using animate_frames().

 Adapting frames